giellalt/lang-sms/merging_dir/00_readme.txt

 ===================================
-Todo: manual check by Jack
+Todo: manual check by Jack (still waiting for clarification)
  - please correct them or provide the information needed in this file
 ===================================
 1. Why kind of separator is ';'?